NA62/na62-trigger-algorithms/GettingStarted.md

 Don't forget to upload your ssh-key before cloning!

 After you've implemented your changes you can send a Pull Request.
 I will have a look at your commits and accept the request asap.
-Please always pull to the developer branch.
+Please always push to the develop branch.

 ## Cloning directly
 If you don't want to contribute to the project but only run it you can directly clone the code via